-CLIC Sargent’s ‘Homes from Home’ Appeal aims to help families like Amy's by by building a second specialist home for teenagers and young people in close proximity to Belfast’s principal treatment centre and need your help to raise £1 million to achieve this vision.
+CLIC Sargent’s ‘Homes from Home’ Appeal aims to help families by building a second specialist home for teenagers and young people in close proximity to Belfast’s principal treatment centre and need your help to raise £1 million to achieve this vision.
 The Home from Home will be designed with the families and their circumstances in mind.
 It will comprise of large en suite family bedrooms, communal living and kitchen spaces, a quiet room and age appropriate play space.

-This Home From Home will be a first in Northern Ireland and will be provided free of charge – offering families the ability to remain close to their child while they undergo treatment as well as the chance to maintain a sense of a normal family life by keeping the whole family together.
+This Home from Home follows on from the first one opening earlier this year, just a few steps from the Royal Belfast Hospital for Sick Children.
+The home will be provided free of charge – offering families the ability to remain close to their child while they undergo treatment as well as the chance to maintain a sense of a normal family life by keeping the whole family together.

-We were delighted to have 3,000 runners take to the streets of Belfast on May 5th in the Deep RiverRock Belfast City Marathon to raise vital funds for CLIC Sargent’s Home from Home Appeal and we’re hoping that many will “Keep on Running for Home” in the Half Marathon.
+Teresa Sloan, Appeal Director said; “We were delighted to have 3,000 runners take to the streets of Belfast on May 5th in the Deep RiverRock Belfast City Marathon to raise vital funds for CLIC Sargent’s Home from Home Appeal and we’re hoping that many will “Keep on Running for Home” in the Half Marathon.
 2014 is a big year for the charity, earlier this year we opened Northern Ireland’s first ever ‘Home from Home’ for families of young children undergoing cancer treatments at the Royal Belfast Hospital for Sick Children.
-Although we are over half way, our fundraising focus is to develop a second Home for Home specifically designed for teenagers and young adults which will be located in close proximity to the City Hospital.
+Although we are over half way, our fundraising focus is to develop a second Home from Home specifically designed for teenagers and young adults which will be located in close proximity to the City Hospital.